 If super volcanos or global warming or viruses or an ice age or the reversal of the magnetic poles or AI robots or nanobots or maybe Zombies take us out, investing with Vanguard will be of no help at all.

 Relax.
 It ain’t none of it gonna happen.
-At least not on our watch.

 But lesser disasters can and do happen.
 Vanguard is based in Malvern, Pennsylvania.
 What if, God forbid, Malvern is nuked in a terrorist attack?
 What about a cyber attack?
 Hurricane?
 Pandemic?
 Power outage?